-Benefit payments declined by \$11.4 million in fiscal 2013 compared to fiscal 2012.
-Benefit payments also decreased by \$13.2 million in fiscal 2012 compared to fiscal 2011, primarily as a result of the demographics of the retiree population and the premium associated with the healthcare provider selected by the retiree.
+Benefit payments increased by \$151.9 million in fiscal year 2014 which was a result of a settlement in FY 2014 health benefit rates that occurred toward the end of the year as well as the increase in Non-Trust benefit payments.
+Benefit payments also decreased by \$11.4 million in fiscal 2013 compared to fiscal 2012 primarily as a result of changes in the demographics of the retiree population and the premium associated with the healthcare provider selected by the retiree.